CompressedScaffnew: The First Theoretical Double Acceleration of Communication from Local Training and Compression in Distributed Optimization: Introduction

-The variance-reduced algorithm \algn{DIANA} \citep{mis19d}, later extended in several ways \citep{hor22d,gor202,con22mu}, is a major contribution to the field, as it converges linearly with a large class of unbiased compressors.
-For instance, when the clients use independent \texttt{rand}-$1$ compressors for UpCom, the UpCom complexity of \algn{DIANA} is $\mathcal{O}\big((\kappa(1+\frac{d}{n})+d) \log(\epsilon^{-1})\big)$.
+The variance-reduced algorithm \algn{DIANA} \cite{mis19d25}, later extended in several ways \cite{hor22d,gor202,con22mu}, is a major contribution, as it converges linearly with a large class of unbiased compressors.
+For instance, when the clients use independent \texttt{rand}-$1$ compressors for UpCom, the UpCom complexity of \algn{DIANA} is $\mathcal{O}\big((\kappa(1+\frac{d}{n})+d) \log\epsilon^{-1}\big)$.
 If $n$ is large, this is much better than with \algn{GD}.
-Algorithms converging linearly with biased compressors have been proposed recently, like \algn{EF21} \citep{ric21,fat21,con22e}, but the theory is less mature and the acceleration potential not as clear as with unbiased compressors.
+Algorithms converging linearly with biased compressors have been proposed recently, such as \algn{EF21} \cite{ric21,con22e}, but the theory is less mature and the acceleration potential not as clear as with unbiased compressors.
+We summarize existing results in Table~\ref{tab1}.
 Our algorithm \algno benefits from CC with specific unbiased compressors, with even more acceleration than \algn{DIANA}.
 Also, the focus in \algn{DIANA} is on UpCom and its DownCom step is the same as in \algn{GD}, with the full model broadcast at every iteration, so that its TotalCom complexity can be \emph{worse} than the one of \algn{GD}.
-Extensions of \algn{DIANA} with bidirectional CC, i.e.\ compression in both UpCom and DownCom, have been proposed \citep{gor203,phi20,liu20,con22mu}, but this does not improve its TotalCom complexity; see also \citet{phi21} and references therein on bidirectional CC.
+Extensions of \algn{DIANA} with bidirectional CC, i.e.\ compression in both UpCom and DownCom, have been proposed \cite{gor203, liu20,con22mu}, but this does not improve its TotalCom complexity; see also Philippenko and Dieuleveut \cite{phi21} and references therein on bidirectional CC.
+We note that if LT is disabled ($p=1$), \algno is still new and does not revert to a known algorithm with CC.

-\section{Goals, challenges, contributions}
+\section{Goals, Challenges, Contributions}

-Now that a breakthrough in the communication barrier of FL has been made with \algn{Scaffnew}, which reduced $\kappa$ to $\sqrt{\kappa}$ in the communication complexity, with a simple LT method and without additional assumptions (e.g., data similarity or stronger smoothness assumptions), our goal is to achieve communication efficiency by further reducing the dependency on the dimension $d$, by means of CC.
-We achieve this goal with our proposed algorithm \algno: as proved in Theorem~\ref{theo2}, if $c$ is small enough, its TotalCom complexity is
+Our new algorithm \algno builds upon the LT mechanism of \algn{Scaffnew} and enables CC.
+In short,

+We focus on the strongly convex setting but also prove sublinear convergence of \algno in the merely convex case in Section~\ref{secmco}.
+We emphasize that the problem can be arbitrarily heterogeneous: we do not make any assumption on the functions $f_i$ beyond smoothness and strong convexity, and there is no notion of data similarity whatsoever.
+We also stress that our goal is to deepen our theoretical understanding of LT and CC, and to make these two intuitive and effective mechanisms, which are widely used in practice, work in the best possible way when harnessed to \algn{GD}.
+We focus on the communication complexity, and reducing the computation complexity using accelerated \cite{nes04} or stochastic GD steps is somewhat orthogonal to the present study and left for future work.